Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Herpes zoster infection (shingles)—May reactivate this condition.
+- Herpes zoster infection (shingles), history of—May reactivate these conditions.

 This medicine needs to be given on a fixed schedule.
 Be sure to keep all appointments.

-You may also receive medicines (eg, acetaminophen, diphenhydramine, methylprednisolone) to help prevent unwanted reactions to the injection.
+You may also receive other medicines (eg, allergy medicine, fever medicine, steroid) 1 to 3 hours before receiving daratumumab and after treatment to help prevent unwanted reactions to the injection.

-Using this medicine while you are pregnant can harm your unborn baby.
+Receiving this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 months after your last dose.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

-This medicine may cause an infusion reaction, which can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have chills, cough or wheezing, dizziness or lightheadedness, headache, itching, nausea or vomiting, runny or stuffy nose, a rash or hives, shortness of breath or trouble breathing, or sore throat while you are receiving this medicine.
+This medicine may cause an infusion reaction, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have chest tightness, chills, cough, dizziness or lightheadedness, fast heartbeat, headache, hoarseness, itching, nausea or vomiting, runny or stuffy nose, a rash or hives, sore throat, swelling of the eyes, hands, face, or mouth, trouble breathing or swallowing, or unusual tiredness or weakness while you are receiving this medicine.

 Make sure any doctor who treats you knows that you are using daratumumab.
 This medicine may affect the results of certain medical tests including tests to determine your blood type.
 These effects may last up to 6 months after your last dose.
 Tell all of your healthcare providers that you are receiving this medicine before you receive a blood transfusion.